Skip to content

 A: The quota on optometry services (irrespective of whether the optometry services are provided under the Chronic Disease Co-Care Pilot Scheme or not) for each elderly person remains unchanged at $2,000 every two year after the launch of the Elderly Health Care Voucher Pilot Reward Scheme.

-A: After the allotment of reward to an elderly person’s voucher account or after an elderly person has used reward, the eHealth System (Subsidies) will send an SMS message to the designated Hong Kong mobile phone number provided by the elderly person as notification.
+A: After the allotment of reward to an elderly person’s voucher account or after an elderly person has used reward, the eHealth System (Subsidies) will send an SMS message to the designated mobile phone number provided by the elderly person as notification.
 The balance and expiry date of the reward will also be shown in the SMS.
 Elderly persons may also check the allotment and balance of reward from the voucher balance enquiry page of the eHealth System (Subsidies), call the voucher balance enquiry hotline (852) 2838 0511, or use the eHealth App installed on their mobile phones.
 Besides, elderly persons can also check voucher balance and reward information as provided on the “Notice on Use of Health Care Voucher” after receiving healthcare services provided by the healthcare service provider.

 A: An elderly person should consult the healthcare service provider when receiving healthcare services for queries on whether the healthcare services received are for designated primary healthcare purposes.